lastlink/docs-1/developer-guide/cli.md

 * `db_pass` - The database user's password
 * `directus_root` - (Optional) The Directus root path in your server.
 Ex: `/var/www/html`
 * `directus_path` - (Optional) The Directus path inside the host.
 If Directus is installed within a subdirectory of the main host, that subdirectory is the <directus_path>
+* `directus_email` - (Optional) The Directus email that will be used as sender in the mailing process

 Example: http://example.local